Global First Responder would not exist without the generosity of our donors.

 We are regular people who are doing cool things to change lives across the world.
 We hope to increase global participation in relief work.
 We need your help so that we can continue to help others.
 Without you, there is no Global First Responder.

-On November 16th, Stephen and Laura Griffith will lead the GFR team to the Abaco Islands to aid in Hurricane Relief.
-The islands were hit by category 5 Hurricane Dorian on September 1st,...
+In February the GFR team will return to the Abaco Islands to aid in Hurricane Relief.
+The islands were hit by category 5 Hurricane Dorian on September 1st, leaving much of the...

 Donations to our general fund are allocated to countries in need.
 The money donated is used to buy medication, fund construction projects and improve the quality of healthcare in developing countries.